complycube/complycube-react-native-sdk/README.md

 }
 ```

-### 5. Client ID and token
+## 4. Client ID and token

-Setup the client id and token within the `settings` object:
+Setup also client id and token within the setting object:
 ```javascript
 const settings = {
   clientID: "<CLIENT_ID>",